vbergaaa/Annihilation-Special-Forces-Helper/README.md

   - Income data, for any room on any difficulty, configured to your current perks and souls.

 ## Download Instructions
-Download [the most recent release](https://github.com/vbergaaa/Annihilation-Special-Forces-Helper/releases/download/v1.3.2/ASFv1.3.2.zip), extract it, and run the installer Setup.exe.
-Follow the prompts to complete installation.
+For most users, it's recommended you [download the most recent release](https://github.com/vbergaaa/Annihilation-Special-Forces-Helper/releases/download/v1.3.3/ASFv1.3.3.zip), extract it, and run the installer Setup.exe.
+Following the prompts to complete installation.
+However, some users have reported issues installing .NET runtime libraries through the automatic installer.
+If you also have this problem, you can download a version that contains the .NET runtime library contained in the package.
+To do this, head [here](https://github.com/vbergaaa/Annihilation-Special-Forces-Helper/releases/tag/v1.3.3) and find the zip that includes your operating system in it's name.
+If your operatating system isn't listed, please request it by creating an issue [here](https://github.com/vbergaaa/Annihilation-Special-Forces-Helper/issues), or contacting me via the ASF discord.

 This program makes use of Microsoft .NET Core 3 runtime libraries.
 If you don't already have them on your machine, the installer should download them the first time you run it.